ucl-exoplanets/Spectra_Sensitivity_analysis/README.md

 Inside you will find detailed implementation of the 3 DNNs, and how to carry out sensitivity test for the trained model.
 You can find the source data file here.

 ### List of authors
-__Kai Hou Yip, Quentin Changeat, Nikolaos Nikolaou, Mario Morvan, Billy Edwards, Ingo P. Waldmann, Giovanna Tinetti__
+_Kai Hou Yip, Quentin Changeat, Nikolaos Nikolaou, Mario Morvan, Billy Edwards, Ingo P. Waldmann, and Giovanna Tinetti_

 ## How to use it
 There are two ways to use the code: